ktdreyer/openai-mcp/README.md

 - `invite_reader(email)` - Invite a user to your OpenAI organization as a reader
 - `retrieve_invite(email)` - Retrieve an invite for a specific email address

+## TODO

+Invite the user to the default project as well when sending the invite.
+(This is a common confusing issue for new openai users.)